 Whenever possible, provide an action-oriented or task-oriented title; for example, "AJAX page: Identify time-consuming calls."
 In general, use sentence case.
 Capitalize only the first word.
 Do not capitalize any other word in the title unless it's a proper noun, such as a specific product name, or it follows a colon (:).

-For the basicDoc template, use page.
+For the basicDoc template, use page or omit

 The template determines the basic layout and style of a page.
 Use basicDoc for more pages.

 Keywords related to your doc.
 Start each topic with a

 A topic can include multiple words separated by spaces.

 The URL to the Japanese language version of the doc.
 Leave this blank if there isn't a Japanese version.

 The document body is where you edit the page content.
 Use the GitHub Markdown format when you write content.

 For most situations, use the basicDoc page template.
 Read on for information about our other page templates.

 A standard HTML webpage without special fields.
 This content type is used for the majority of content on the site.

 This format is for defining attributes and event types.
 These definitions are shared with the UI via the data dictionary service.
 For more information, see Work with attribute definition content type.